How To Make People Want Less Stuff

 How do we enable people to give more so they want less stuff?

 In this first chapter we saw the answer has to lie in a solution that enables us to change our communities from within and has to result in a technology that has the goal to empower people to get smarter as a group.
 It has to enable people to think global but act local, to take back power and be responsible for our own ways and means to force the change we all know we have to make.
 We do not have to wait on anything or anybody.
 We can do it ourselves.

 In the next chapter i’ll set up an experiment that gives us a shot to proof this.
 It answers the sub question directly and practically.
 I want to prove that we can enable people to give more by creating, owning and governing our own technologies.

 We are going to create a grassroots information system that is truly BY and FOR the people.
 Everybody OWNS, GIVES and TAKES.
-The goal is to create a system that can’t be bought, owned or corrupted and truly serves the people in the best way possible: to help us solve complex problems together, from within our own communities, just where Douglas Engelbart, our scientists and our children are pointing us.
+The goal is to create a system that takes care of itself, that can’t be bought, owned or corrupted and truly serves all the people in the best way possible: to help us solve complex problems together, from within our own communities, just where Douglas Engelbart, our scientists and our children are pointing us.

 In order to comprehend exactly what is proposed it’s advised to have an open and progressive mind that does not accept current reality and looks to alter it for the better of the planet and all nature that is living on it.